2. THE SERVICES

 (ii) without prejudice to any other rights we have, if Your payment is dishonoured then we may pass on our bank’s dishonour fees and a one off administrative fee to You.

 (iii) restrict, temporarily suspend, or cancel any Services provided to You until payment is made to us in full.
 Disconnection and Reconnection charges will apply and we cannot guarantee the services and be reconnected in a timely manner, if at all.
+You will be given two written warnings: a notice of suspension and, a notice of termination of your service.
+If you do not respond or make payment your service will be suspended or terminated.
+Upon termination, see section (n) below.

 i.
 If You consider there is a mistake in any invoice, You must notify us within 7 days of receipt of the invoice with full details.
 We will investigate the matter and report back to You as soon as practicable.
 If the matter cannot be resolved, the procedure under Clause 9 must be followed.
 If we have made a mistake, we will adjust a later invoice or issue a credit note.